 Suzumiya Haruhi: With Haruhi subconsciously blurring the line between reality and her movie, one of the devastating abilities Mikuru's toy guns take on is recoillessly firing terrifically-powerful blasts of water.

 Fullmetal Alchemist: Brotherhood's first episode introduced (and promptly killed) Isaac MacDougall, the Freezing Alchemist.
 Don't let his title fool you, though.
 The Freezer uses water for everything, from ice-based weaponry to high pressure cutting tools, and can kill you by either flash freezing or boiling all the water in your body.
+His last-ditch technique is using his own blood as a weapon.
 This is a guy who definitely knows how to Kill It with Water.

 While no one with the ability to remotely manipulate water has shown up in One Piece yet, many of the Fishmen do it the old fashion way - by hand.
 Arlong could fling water with the force of a bullet, while his archerfish underling Chew could spit water with the power of a cannon or the speed of a machine gun.
 Standing above both of them is the whale shark Jinbe, whose mastery of Fishman Karate lets him manipulate water like cloth, manually throwing waves or lances of water that can blast through battleships at his opponents.